MichaelLangbein/tdl2/backend/data/wiki/programming/spark.md

 # Spark

+Spark lets you create DAG's of many map/reduce-steps distributed over many nodes.
+Note the slash: a spark-operation may be a map only, or a reduce only, or a combination of multiple.

+## Versus MapReduce
+- MapReduce saves all its results in HDFS after computation.
+Spark keeps data in memory (in so called RDDs).
+As long as a single node's data fits into its memory, this is a lot faster.
+  - In fact, spark does not come with a data-storage method at all.
+If you want HDFS, you need to set it up separately.
+- Spark has workflows (as in MapReduce-lingo): instead of sending each map-reduce pair separately, it creates a DAG of all required map/reduce operations.
+- There is no longer a default-sorting step between every map- and reduce-task.
+- The DAG optimizes out all unneccessary map-operations.

 ## Concepts

 Grand concepts:
 - **Job**: Code which reads input from HDFS or local and writes some output.
   - **Stages**: Jobs are divided into stages.
 Stages are classified as map- or reduce-stages.
     - **Tasks**: Each stage has some tasks, one task per partition.
 One task is executed on one partition by one executor (=process).
 - **Master**: The machine on which the driver-program runs.
     - **Driver**: a program that creates a `SparkContext` which it uses to schedule jobs through the cluster-manager.
 - **Slave**: A machine on which an executor-program runs.